 Information about Diethylcarbamazine

-Diethylcarbamazine is used in the treatment of Parasitic worm infections and Filariasis.
+Diethylcarbamazine is used in the treatment of worm infections and filariasis.

 Headache, Dizziness, Vomiting, Abnormal liver function tests, Nausea, Abdominal pain, Hair loss, Fever, Vertigo